Table of Contents

 Allowed image parameters List of parameter names Explicitly whitelists query parameters such as Format, Quality, Ratio, crop, etc. Parameters not in the list are rejected.
 Image, Width, and Height are always allowed.

-• Requests to GetImage.ashx are validated against the configured limits.
+When these settings are configured, all requests to GetImage.ashx are validated against the configured limits:

 • Max width: 2000